wangyxxjtu/label_image_script/README.md

 The "Category" and "Attribution" show some classification information and attributions, they are predicted by the [Place365 model](https://github.com/CSAILVision/places365) and are only for reference purpose, because they are not reliable enough.

-When you finished your work, pack the './caption_result/' to file 'start-id_end-id.zip', e.g. '10_100.zip', and upload it in [this site](http://holer.cc:50347)
+When your work finished, pack the './caption_result/' to file 'start-id_end-id.zip', e.g. '10_100.zip', and upload it in [this site](http://holer.cc:50347)
 # Thank you very much!